 Then, applying the criterion in \cite[Theorem 1.1]{graf2019finite}, we see that $X$ is a $Q$-torus. \end{proof}

-\begin{lem} Suppose that $f:X\rightarrow X$ is an int-amplified endomorphism of a compact K\"ahler surface $X$ with at worst klt singularities.
-Suppose further that the canonical divisor $K_X$ is pseudo-effective.
+\begin{lem} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a normal compact K\"ahler surface with at worst klt singularities.
+Suppose that the canonical divisor $K_X$ is pseudo-effective.
 Then $X$ is a $Q$-torus. \end{lem}

 \begin{proof} With the same arguments as in the previous proof (cf.~Proposition \ref{torus1}), $K_X$ is numerically trivial in the sense of currents, i.e., $c_1(X)_{\mathbb{R}}=0$.
 Therefore, it follows from the ramification divisor formula that $f$ is quasi-\'etale.
-Also, $\tilde{c_2}(X)=0$ according to \cite[Proposition 5.6]{graf2019finite}.
+Also, $\widetilde{c_2}(X)=0$ according to \cite[Proposition 5.6]{graf2019finite}.
 Hence, $X$ is a $Q$-torus (cf.~\cite[Proposition 7.2]{graf2019finite}). \end{proof}

-We follow the idea of \cite[Lemma 2.4]{hu2014ample} to prove the lemma below.
-During the proof, we need the Zariski decomposition of pseudo-effective $(1,1)$-cohomology classes for compact complex manifolds (cf.~\cite{boucksom2004divisorial}).

-\begin{lem} Suppose that $f:X\rightarrow X$ is an int-amplified endomorphism of a normal compact K\"ahler non-uniruled surface $X$ such that $K_X$ is $\mathbb{Q}$-Cartier.
+\begin{lem} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a normal compact K\"ahler non-uniruled surface such that $K_X$ is $\mathbb{Q}$-Cartier.
 Then $X$ is a $Q$-torus. \end{lem}

-\begin{proof} By Theorem \ref{thm1.3}, $-K_X$ is pseudo-effective in the sense of currents.
-Now, we claim that \textbf{$X$ has only canonical singularities. } Let $\pi:\tilde{X}\rightarrow X$ be a projective resolution and write the pull-back formula as currents: